SUPPORTING ARTS EDUCATION

-Find out more about how you can get involved by downloading our flier and contacting email@example.com.
+Find out more about how you can get involved by downloading information and contacting email@example.com.

 FIVE QUESTIONS EVERYONE SHOULD ASK ABOUT ARTS EDUCATION

 The new Local Control Funding Formula (LCFF) provides a great opportunity for parents and teachers to let decision makers know how important the arts are to learning.
 School districts must engage parents, teachers and local communities in creating a Local Control and Accountability Plan (LCAP).
 These plans describe goals and specific measures the district will take in each of eight state priority areas, including providing students with access to required areas of study such as the arts.
 Ask these five questions to make sure your district knows the importance of an arts education plan, dedicated resources, and a way to measure progress.

 As PTA leaders and members, we can lead the way to a quality education for all children that includes the arts!
 So here are key questions you should ask your school and district leaders about arts education as your school board decides how to allocate money:

 - Does our school have a quality arts program?
 What is currently being offered at our school?
 In our district?
 Finding this out will lay the groundwork for what you need to do next.
 Use the Insider’s Guide to Arts Education step-by-step guide for assistance.